morajabi/styled-media-query/README.md

 *Note: You can use `rem` and `em` too.
 (Even you can convert breakpoints to use `em` or `rem` with [`pxToRem`](#pxToRem) and [`pxToEm`](#pxToEm) functions)*

 ## `greaterThan`
-You can use it to write style for screen sizes *greater than* given breakpoint or size.
+You can use it to add styles for screen sizes *greater than* given breakpoint or size.

 Example with breakpoint:
 ```